 The two-year programme was first established in 2015.
 Emma Yip is among the first batch of its graduates.
 She can personally testify to the shock treatment she received in the past two years: ‘I took an introductory course on gender studies two years ago and came to realize that gender issues were much more complex than I had previously conceived.
 It’s not as simple as either male or female.
 The spectrum in between is very wide and fluid.
 I became interested in gender studies because of its interdisciplinary nature that touches on history, culture, anthropology, psychology, politics, media and law.
 The programme is comprehensive, multidimensional and flexible.
 I therefore chose to enroll in it.’

-Prof. Helene Fung, Director of the programme, said, ‘This programme develops students’ sensitivity in social diversity, equality and relations between different stakeholders.
+Prof. Sara Zhong, Director of the programme, said, ‘This programme develops students’ sensitivity in social diversity, equality and relations between different stakeholders.
 The programme contributes to a better society as a whole.
 As an interdisciplinary programme, the students will be fully exposed to a variety of disciplines, from sociology, cultural studies, anthropology, psychology to literature and so on.’

 She also added, ‘As a relatively small programme, the relationship between students and teachers is close.
 It helps the students to build their peer network easily.’
 Emma agreed: ‘In the course of learning I have met many friends sharing the same curiosity and value system.
 We initiated and participated in many activities such as the festivals and parades that are related to gender education and rights.
 Since we share common interests but come from different backgrounds and hence would approach the same issue from different perspectives, our learning has been enriched by these cross-currents in thoughts.’

-In addition to the experience above, Emma also mentioned that the Gender Studies Centre would from time to time hold forums, public lectures, seminars and workshops on gender issues that would broaden the students’ vision and understanding of gender and related issues.
+In addition to the experience above, Emma also mentioned that the Gender Studies programme would from time to time hold forums, public lectures, workshops and field study tours on gender issues that would broaden the students’ vision and understanding of gender and related issues.
 Contacts with gender concern groups from Hong Kong, Asia and the world have put the students in the frontiers of the field even before their graduation.

 Students opting for internship as their capstone experience will be matched with partnering organizations according to their interests, skills and availability.
-At present, 12 NGOs or projects have offered internship places.
+At present, around 12 NGOs or projects have offered internship places each year.
 The internship opportunities will be extended to the business sectors in future.